emmagraham/STAT540-UBC.github.io/subpages/assignments.md

   * Also look into the packages `xtable`, `pander` for making pretty HTML tables.

 ## Paper review
-Each student should find two papers in the field of Bioinformatics and submit about one page of summary/report for each of the papers.
+Each student should find two papers in the field of Bioinformatics and submit about one page (450 - 650 words) of summary/report for each of the papers.
 The summary should include:

 1. A brief review of the goal, findings and conclusion of the paper written by the student.
 2. A list (or mentioning) of the related datasets/databases and data types used in the study.
 In the case of datasets, provide some details of the data matrix and meta data.
 3. A brief review of the analytical steps in the paper with more details on some selected parts which are relevant to the course materials. *You don't need to understand all of the analysis, but should be able to identify the key analysis/method used to answer the question the paper is intended to answer*
 4. Some comments and critics about the analytical steps, alternative suggestions or improvements.

-We have provided this document as a brief guideline for this task.
+We have provided [this](http://stat540-ubc.github.io/homework/paper\_critique/PRguideline.html) document as a brief guideline for this task.
 The material in the review **should not** be limited to merely answering the questions in the guideline, but rather using them to provide the required items listed above.
 Example paper reviews are also going to be available _soon_!

 **Important:** Students should submit the initial information about their selected papers in respond to the **Paper Review - 01/02 Issue** (to be opened) in Github and make sure no one else has already picked it by checking the other student's respond to the same issue.
 Yup... first come first served!
 But no worries, there are plenty of interesting papers!